Characters in The Jetsons are George, Jane, and Judy, Rosie (the robot maid) Astro (the dog), Elroy, Mr. Spacely, and RUDI: The Supercomputer.

-“The Jetsons” is the first cartoon to air in color on ABC, an interesting fact that highlights its significance in the network’s history and the television industry.
+“The Jetsons” is the first cartoon to air in color on ABC, an interesting fact highlighting its significance in the network’s history and the television industry.

 Premiering in 1962, the show’s use of color amplified the futuristic setting and vivid designs of Orbit City and its residents, heightening its allure for viewers.